geonetwork/schema-plugins/iso19115-3/README.md

 ## Description:

-This plugin supports:
+This plugin is composed of:

 * indexing
-* editing (Angular editor)
+* editing (Angular editor only)
+ * editor associated resources
+ * directory support for contact, logo and format.
 * viewing
 * CSW
 * from/to ISO19139 conversion
-* editor associated resources
-* multilingual metadata
+* multilingual metadata support

-This plugin does not support:
-* ... still lots of features to be checked
+* validation (XSD and Schematron)

 ## Metadata rules: